-CDBG's primary purpose is to provide decent housing, a suitable living environment, or expanded economic opportunities for low-to-moderate income people and areas.
-All CDBG projects must meet one of four nation objectives: 1) serve low-to-moderate income people, 2) benefit a low-to-moderate income area, 3) aid in eliminating slums and blight, or 4) address recent, urgent health or welfare needs such as natural disasters.
-In addition, the project must fall under one of the following five general categories: Administration/Planning, Housing, Economic Development, Public Service, or Capital Improvement.
-More than 70% of all funds must be expended on low-to-moderate income people and families.
-The City plans to spend 100% of CDBG funds to benefit low-to-moderate income individuals and families.
+CDBG's primary purpose is to provide decent housing, a suitable living environment, or expanded economic opportunities for low-to-moderate-income persons and areas.
+All CDBG projects must meet a national objective and be an eligible activity.
+A national objective must meet one of four objectives: 1) serve low-moderate income persons, 2) benefit a low to moderate income area, 3) aid in eliminating slums and blight, or 4) address recent, urgent health or welfare needs such as natural disasters.
+Eligible activities fall into five general categories: Administration/Planning, Housing, Economic Development, Public Service, or Capital Improvement.
+Certain activities are not eligible, including single event functions, contingency funds, on-going clean-up activities, or improvements to buildings and areas for the general conduct of government.
+More than 70% of all funds must be expended on low-to-moderate-income persons and families.
+The City plans to spend 100% of CDBG funds to benefit low-to-moderate-income persons and families.